Ultimate guide to: The digital classroom

 Despite schools reopening, the use of these platforms continue to aid communication between school and home.
 You might have decided to make home schooling more permanent or your child’s class has been sent home to isolate.
 Equally, your child might have a passion for a specific subject that you want to nurture.

 Some children thrive learning in different environments and some schools might continue using these platforms for homework too.
 They might even help your child prepare for the next step in their education.
-You can find out more about a range of different educational platform in this article.

 What is a virtual classroom?